2014 Bahrain Grand Prix: Race

 After rejoining the track following a pit stop on lap 41, Maldonado was unable to react to Gutiérrez steering right into the first corner and hit his right-rear corner.
 Gutiérrez rolled over twice in the air before landing upright on the track.
 The ensuing debris resulted in the deployment of the safety car.
 Gutiérrez remained in his car for some time before climbing out to be transported to the local hospital for examination.
 Magnussen retired with clutch problems on the 42nd lap.
 Both Mercedes drivers made pit stops during the safety car period, but its deployment meant Hamilton's lead of over 10 seconds over Rosberg was reduced to nothing.
 With no gap between them, Hamilton would be at a big disadvantage on medium tyres that were estimated to be around a second a lap slower as the two Mercedes cars scrapped for the lead.
 As the safety car circulated, the team's technical director Paddy Lowe spoke to both Mercedes drivers on the radio to remind them that both cars needed to finish the race.
 With ten laps to go, the safety car drove into the pit lane and racing resumed.
 Hamilton defended from Rosberg heading into turn one, but Rosberg got the better line through the corner and through turns two and three, and he attempted to overtake again on the outside of turn four.
 Hamilton defended again, holding his teammate out wide and managed to maintain the lead.

 Lewis Hamilton held off a long race challenge from teammate Nico Rosberg to win the race.

 Pérez fended off a challenge from teammate Hülkenberg for third.
 Button fell to seventh after being passed by Vettel on the backstraight and Ricciardo around the outside, while Maldonado was issued with a ten-second stop-and-go penalty for causing the incident between himself and Gutiérrez on lap 49 which he took immediately.
 With their drivers fighting hard for the lead, and with fuel no longer being a concern due to the safety car period, the Mercedes cars were being driven flat-out and the extent of their superiority was revealed for the first time; within three laps the two Mercedes had created a six-second gap over Pérez.
-Rosberg recorded the race's fastest lap on the 49th lap, completing a circuit of one minute and 37.020 seconds.
+Rosberg recorded the race's fastest lap on the 49th lap, completing a circuit of 1:37.020.
 Ricciardo passed teammate Vettel for fifth going on lap 50 into the first turn.
 Vettel attacked going up the hill heading towards turn four but Ricciardo defended the position.
 On lap 52, Rosberg again attempted a late braking move into turn one, but Hamilton managed to stay ahead by waiting for Rosberg to run wide from his late braking manoeuvre and turned in to switch to the inside and maintain his lead.
 Rosberg continued his assault by attempting the move again on the following lap, and again Hamilton drove defensively heading towards turn four and managed to hold on to the lead.